Baaqar-007/Sense_Hat_Projects/README.md

 - **Snake Game**: A classic game where you control a snake to eat food without hitting the wall or its tail.

 ## Code Snippets
-This section contains some code snippets demonstrating the different functionalities of the Sense HAT.
+It also contains some code snippets demonstrating the different functionalities of the Sense HAT.

-## Installation
-Instructions for setting up the Sense HAT and any other necessary components.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.